astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 way of saying that anything going at the speed of light in one frame will be found to be going at the speed of light in **any** other frame!
-The speed of light is the same in all inertial frames, as consistent with the first postulate at the Michaelson-Morely experiment.
+The speed of light is the same in all inertial frames, as consistent with the first postulate and the Michaelson-Morely experiment.

 ## Exmple of Off-Axis Motion